johncclayton/tools-of-the-trade/progress-statement/README.md

 Using the trade list output from OrderClerk, this program will generate a progress statement for years/months and per strategy.

 To calculate % profit, only the capital deployed is used - what you might have had available is irrelevant.
-Therefore interest earned via IBKR is not included in the calculation and must be added separately.
+Therefore, interest earned via IBKR is not included in the calculation and must be added separately.

 # Configuration